WHAT IS THE FRANCISCAN LINK TO EDUCATION?

 HOW MANY FRIARS LIVE AT SIENA?

-There are currently about 20 friars in residence at the Friary.
+There are currently 18 friars in residence at the Friary.

 The Friary is the place where the friars live and is named for St. Bernardine of Siena, the patron saint of Siena College.
 It is located across from the Foy Center upper parking lot, adjacent to Siena Hall.
 Fr.
-Mark Reamer is the Guardian of the Friary, and Br.
-Brian Belanger and Fr.
-Dennis Tamburello are the Vicars.
-There are currently thirteen friars who minister at the College.
-Two friars are retired.
+Kevin Mullen is the Guardian of the Friary.
+He works with Br.
+Brian Belanger, Fr.
+Ken Himes, and Fr.
+Dennis Tamburello, who are the Vicars (assistants to the Guardian).

 WHAT IS THE GUARDIAN'S JOB?